henryaj/Maker-Spark-Server/README.md

 ## The product

-It's a tiny, wireless, RFID-enabled, open source personal printing platform.
+It's a tiny, wireless, RFID-enabled, open source personal printer.

 Start by tapping your RFID card on the reader – Spark Printer will print out a link for you to follow.
 There, you can register and customise your printouts.
 Once set up, tap your card on the reader to receive a personalised, context-aware printout.